public/sonora/README.md

 #### WSGI

 Normally a WSGI application ([such as your favourite Django app](https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/)) will have a file somewhere named `wsgi.py` that gets your application setup and ready for your web server of choice.
+It will look something like this.

 ```python
 from django.core.wsgi import get_wsgi_application
 application = get_wsgi_application()
 ```

-in it somewhere so that your application server (uWSGI, Gunicorn etc) knows where your code is.

 To add Sonora's gRPC-Web capabilities to an application like the above all you need to do to enable it is this.